 - (a) Upon receipt of an application, the Department shall determine whether the application is complete.
 No application shall be reviewed until it has been determined by the Department to be complete in accordance with information requirements specified in this Section. - (b) An application will be determined to be incomplete if any of the following were not either provided with the application or, as may be specified in this Section, submitted previously to the Department: - 1. all the required data, information and assurances provided on the correct forms, including but not limited to the following: - (i) detailed description of the proposed project as required by Ga.
 Comp.
 R. & Regs. r.
 111-2-2-.06 (2)(e); - (ii) financial program to meet the requirements of Ga.
 Comp.
 R. & Regs. r.
+111-2-2-.06 (2)(h);

-111-2-2-.06 (2)(h); - (iii) documentation of necessary financing for the project, such as a letter of credit, etc.; - (iv) financial pro forma to meet the requirements of Ga.
+- (iii) documentation of necessary financing for the project, such as a letter of credit, etc.; - (iv) financial pro forma to meet the requirements of Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.06 (2)(h); and

-- (v) most recent audited financial statements, or personal financial statements if audited statements are not available (tax returns would meet this requirement for unaudited entities and individuals); - (vi) for projects invoking service-specific Rules, as outlined in Ga.
+111-2-2-.06 (2)(h); and - (v) most recent audited financial statements, or personal financial statements if audited statements are not available (tax returns would meet this requirement for unaudited entities and individuals); - (vi) for projects invoking service-specific Rules, as outlined in Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.20 et seq., the appropriate service-specific review considerations; - (vii) for projects involving construction, renovation, and/or expansion, schematic plans and cost estimates certified by an architect, engineer, or general contractor, as appropriate and as required by Ga.
+Rules-111-2-2-.20_et seq., the appropriate service-specific review considerations; - (vii) for projects involving construction, renovation, and/or expansion, schematic plans and cost estimates certified by an architect, engineer, or general contractor, as appropriate and as required by Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.06 (2)(j) and (k); - (viii) for projects involving the acquisition of equipment, purchase orders or invoices, as appropriate; - 2. signature of the applicant; - 3. payment of the filing fee, as described in Ga.
+111-2-2-.06 (2)(j) and (k); - (viii) for projects involving the acquisition of equipment, purchase orders or invoices, as appropriate; - 2. appropriate number of copies of the application sent to the Department, pursuant to and in compliance with 111-2-2-.06 (6); - 32. signatures on all copies, with an original signature of the applicant on the application determined by the applicant as the original; - 43. payment of the filing fee, as described in Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.06 (4); - 4. the most recent three (3) years of all required surveys, as may be previously submitted to the Department, including the Annual Hospital Questionnaire, Annual Nursing Home Questionnaire, survey of home health agencies, or other datagathering instruments required by the Department for any health care facilities and services owned or operated by the applicant, to include data requested pursuant to O.C.G.A. § 31-6-70.
+111-2-2-.06 (4); - 54. the most recent three (3) years of all required surveys, as may be previously submitted to the Department, including the Annual Hospital Questionnaire, Annual Nursing Home Questionnaire, survey of home health agencies, or other datagathering instruments required by the Department for any health care facilities and services owned or operated by the applicant, to include data requested pursuant to O.C.G.A. § 31-6-70.
 In order for an application to be deemed complete, such surveys and data-gathering instruments shall be complete and accurate, as determined by the Department.
 Further, an application submitted by a component of an entity which owns or operates other health care facilities will be determined to be incomplete unless all health care facilities under the same ownership or operation have submitted completed questionnaires with the Department;